rootedbox/jacobs-ladder/README.md

 ## About

-Like all modular synths Jacobs Ladder uses modules to make up a synthsiser.
-But unlike most modular synths Jacobs Ladder works not through patch chords but by the order of the modules in path.
+Jacobs Ladder uses modules to create a synthsiser.
+Instead of patch chords, order of the modules in ableton determine how the synth works.

 ## Example